Hot products, big profits

 A custom toy bear wearing a white “Love you” tee as an example of a trending product to sell online.

-That steady interest carries over into baby gear as well, where essentials like carriers and monitors are bought repeatedly as children grow.
+That steady interest carries over into baby gear as well, where essentials like carriers and monitors are bought as children grow.

-Trending products include:
+Trending items include:

 • Plush collectibles